opensafely/os-demo-research/rmarkdown/Rdemo.md

 underlying STP count data and developed an analysis script directly on this dataset, provided it is non-disclosive.
 However, typically only the most high-level aggregated datasets are suitable for public release.

+**Note: if you’re working through this walkthough on Gitpod, you may need to switch to a native environment to run the more complex examples that follow**

 We could also create something more sophisticated like a map, and include full STP names instead of codes.
 This requires a shape file, and